Mitigating radio frequency interference in CHIME/FRB real-time intensity data: Discussion

-Our RFI mitigation strategy is an attempt to minimize the overall computational cost, false positive and false negative rates for the CHIME/FRB instrument.
+Our RFI mitigation strategy is an attempt to minimize the overall computational cost, false-positive and false-negative rates for the CHIME/FRB instrument.
 This problem could be generalized to the continuous domain, where binary rates are replaced by ranges of parameters in the selection function of our instrument.
-For instance, we could lower our false positive rate significantly by adding more clipping transforms with $\sigma_c < 3$ to the RFI transform chain.
+For instance, we could lower our false-positive rate significantly by adding more clipping transforms with $\sigma_c < 3$ to the RFI transform chain.
 This would introduce a significant bias in our sensitivity for detecting bright FRBs.
 In other words, any solution to the RFI problem places a set of constraints on the instrumental selection function in the continuous domain of FRB parameters (see, e.g., \S\ref{ssec:detrending_transform_chain}).
-On the other hand, our injection system, which injects synthetic FRB signals in real time into the pipeline allows us to characterize such biases in principle (Merryfield et al.~2022, submitted).
+On the other hand, our injection system, which injects synthetic FRB signals in real time into the pipeline allows us to characterize such biases in principle \citep{Merryfield:2022aa}.

 In this work, we have presented a customized set of operations that probably does not correspond to an optimal solution for the CHIME/FRB RFI environment.
-We could in principle replace our trial-and-error strategy by an automated pipeline, based on machine learning techniques, that would solve the minimization problem more accurately.
-Such systematic approach would enable us to impose user-defined constraints on the instrumental selection function for varying choices of RFI environment.
-In addition, the L1 pipeline could learn from downstream pipelines through an automated feedback mechanism; assuming that L1 could undergo a soft restart, we could modify the transform chain on the fly in order to account for sudden changes in the RFI environment.
-On the other hand, a time-varying transform chain might not lead to a well characterized instrumental selection function.
+We could in principle replace our trial-and-error strategy by an automated pipeline, e.g., based on machine-learning techniques, that would solve the minimization problem more accurately.
+Such a systematic approach would enable us to impose user-defined constraints on the instrumental selection function for varying choices of RFI environment.
+In addition, the L1 pipeline could learn from downstream pipelines through an automated feedback mechanism; assuming that L1 could undergo a soft restart, we could modify the transform chain on-the-fly in order to account for sudden changes in the RFI environment.
+On the other hand, a time-varying transform chain might not lead to a well-characterized instrumental selection function.
 We defer the study and development of these features to future work.